mr-karan/awesome-investing/README.md

 Created by: Babson College
 * [Understanding Islamic Insurance and Investments](https://www.edx.org/course/introduction-investments-iimbx-fc250x-0) - Learn about the Islamic Takaful system and the basics of Islamic insurance, mutual and investment funds.
 Created by: The Islamic Research and Training Institute
+* [Introduction to Portfolio Analysis in R](https://www.datacamp.com/courses/introduction-to-portfolio-analysis-in-r) - In this course, you will learn this by critically analyzing portfolio returns using the package PerformanceAnalytics.
+The course also shows how to estimate the portfolio weights that optimally balance risk and return.
+This is a data-driven course that combines portfolio theory with the practice in R, illustrated on real-life examples of equity portfolios and asset allocation problems.

 ### Sub-Reddits